At The Spencer Hotel

 From March to September these events take place daily.
 From October to February they take place on weekends.
 These daily events can vary depending on the welfare of the animals.

 Dublin Zoo outline that conserving the habitat for animals is at the top of their priority list.
 Their list of habitats include:

-- African Savanna – to try and imitate what you would see on an African safari.
+- African Savanna – to try and imitate what would be seen on an African safari.

 - Kaziranga Forest Trail – an Asian rainforest in the middle of Dublin.
-Built for the needs of the elephants, you will see elephants, pools, rock formations and a waterfall surrounded by forest and bamboo and most importantly the elephants!
+Built for the needs of the elephants, you will see pools, rock formations, a waterfall surrounded by forest and bamboo and most importantly the elephants!

 - Gorilla Rainforest – like the rainforest in West Africa, this rainforest was built with the gorilla’s behaviour in mind.
-Western Lowland Gorillas are the largest primates.
+Home to Western Lowland Gorillas which are the largest primates in the world.